-Students from around the country are exploring many unique places from all corners of the world through the VR Field Trip program.
+Students worldwide are exploring many unique places from all corners of the world through the VR Field Trip program.
 The service is being offered by HistoryView VR as a means of bringing students to special sites that they might not normally have easy access to.

 HistoryView is currently looking for people who can scan museums, historic sites, and other places of interest.
 The goal is to get a larger variety of places included, supporting more virtual field trips for students to enjoy and explore.